SirGolem/express-filesystem-router/README.md

-# express-filesystem
+# express-filesystem-router

-express-filesystem is a simple way to use the filesystem for ExpressJS route handling.
+express-filesystem-router is a simple way to use the filesystem for ExpressJS route handling.

 ## Features